aloussase/gaya/docs/reference/match-expression.md

 - **An identifier**: for example 'x', which also matches everything but additionally binds the target to the name of the identifier.
-- **An array pattern**: which is an arbitrarily nested series of comma-separated patterns surrounded by '(' and ')' like and array.
+- **An array pattern**: which is an arbitrarily nested series of comma-separated patterns surrounded by '(' and ')', like and array.
 This will match if the target is an array and every one of its elements matches the corresponding pattern.
 - **An arbitrary expression**: which will be compared for equality with the target.

+Patterns can be used in other places in Gaya, such as in let expressions.